Information for PGCE primary interview candidates

 PGCE Primary Interviews

-We are thrilled to be inviting you to interview for the Primary PGCE course at the University of Reading.
-We are looking forward to meeting you and hope you enjoy your visit.
+We are pleased to be inviting you to interview for the Primary PGCE course at the University of Reading.
+We are looking forward to meeting you.

 We want this to be a stress-free process to enable you to perform to your potential and hope, therefore, that the following information will be helpful to you.